Moscow’s Diplomatic Trolls

 However, both “quotes” have since been removed from the page.

 After Western nations expelled dozens of Russian diplomats in response to accusations of Moscow’s involvement in the poisoning of Sergei Skripal in the UK, the Russian mission to the tiny Mediterranean nation of Malta pulled out a clip from an old British political comedy to try to hit back.

 When a new black comedy about the conflict in Ukraine’s Donbass region won rave reviews in Australia, the Russian embassy there put up a post condemning it as “Russophobic Propaganda.”
 The film focuses on the actions of Russian-backed separatists, and the embassy called the movie “blatantly racist,” denouncing what it called its “russophobic content in the worst Nazi traditions.”
 Its social media page also attacked a now familiar target for the Russian government, the online investigative site Bellingcat.

 When the Russian embassy in Ottawa put out a post highlighting what it said was the presence of “monuments (sic) to Nazi collaborators” in Canada, many wondered why.
 The statue it showed does depict a Ukrainian nationalist leader known to have collaborated with the Nazis.

 But the monument was erected more than 50 years ago in the city of Edmonton by the local Ukrainian community and even there, most people were unaware of it.
 The reason for Russia’s sudden interest may have been the fact that Canada had just passed its version of the so-called “Magnitsky Act,” aimed at punishing Russian human rights abusers.

-The Russian Embassy in London leads all the other missions in online influence, with the highest number of followers.
+The Russian Embassy in London is still far out ahead though, both in its follower count and in how much attention its posts attract.
 While most Russian mission accounts have only around 3,000 followers on average, Russia’s UK embassy has at least 83,000.